Make a Windsor chair: 5-day course

 Make a stool: 2-day course

-Courses are held in a purpose built workshop on a farm in West Sussex.
-A maximum of six students per course ensures that you will receive all the individual attention that you could want.
-You will be guided through the course by professional chairmaker James Mursell, who has taught hundreds of students over the past 8 years.
+Run by James Mursell, they are held in a purpose built workshop on his farm in West Sussex.
+A maximum of six students per course ensures that everyone will receive all the individual attention that is needed.
+Students will be guided through the course by professional chairmaker James Mursell, who has taught over 500 hundred students at The Windsor Workshop over the past 9 years.

-Great emphasis is put on making attractive pieces of furniture that are soundly constructed using traditional techniques that have stood the test of time.
-On the 5-day courses the use of green wood is essential in order to make the finest possible chairs and this wet wood is fully dried before being incorporated into the chair.
-Each person can expect to take a completed chair/stool away with them at the end of their course along with the skills to make more on their own at home.
+Great emphasis is put on making a Windsor chair that is soundly constructed using traditional techniques that have stood the test of time.
+On the 5-day chair making courses the use of green wood is essential in order to make the finest possible chairs and this wet wood is fully dried before being incorporated into the chair.
+Each person can expect to take a completed Windsor chair/stool away with them at the end of their course along with the skills to make more on their own at home.

-Students come on these courses for a number of reasons: just to have a go and to gain the satisfaction of making an attractive an useful piece of furniture; or in the hope of finding a new hobby or career.
+Students come on these chair making courses for a number of reasons: just to have a go and to gain the satisfaction of making an attractive and useful Windsor chair; or in the hope of finding a new hobby or career.
 Whatever your motivation, why not give it a go?
 You will be guaranteed a busy week learning a wide range of new techniques.

 A range of local accommodation is available for those that live too far away to commute daily.